AI Memory System

 Graph Reasoning

 Vector search answers "what's similar to this?"
-The graph layer answers "what's connected to this?" -- a fundamentally different question.
+The graph layer answers "what's connected to this?".
+A fundamentally different question.

 When a memory is stored, an entity extraction pipeline identifies people, projects, technologies, and concepts, then writes them as nodes and edges in Neo4j.
 Over time, a knowledge graph emerges organically from the memories themselves: